Best Free Screen Recorder Software No Watermark 2026

 • Watermark: None, ever

-Best for: Gamers, developers, educators, and anyone needing professional-grade recordings without spending a cent.
+Best for: Gamers, developers, educators, and honestly, anyone who needs professional-grade recordings without spending a single cent.

-The catch: OBS has a steeper learning curve than simpler tools.
-First-time users often spend 15–30 minutes setting up scenes and sources.
-But once configured, it’s unbeatable.
+The catch: OBS does have a steeper learning curve than simpler tools.
+First-time users often spend 15–30 minutes just setting up scenes and sources.
+But once you’ve got it configured, it’s truly unbeatable.

 2. ShareX — Best for Power Users (Windows Only)